Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 with the normality condition on $T$, i.e., In the two-dimensional bounded domain, authors in \cite{conte2022} studied the model (\ref{MMSL}) with mass conservation.
 By incorporating nonlocal interactions and conservation laws, mathematical models in biology can better capture the complexities of biological systems and provide deeper insights into the behaviour of living organisms.
 These modelling approaches are particularly relevant in studying systems with spatial dependencies, memory effects, and long-range interactions, which are prevalent in many biological processes.

 Nonlocal interactions in cell biology refer to interactions between cellular components that extend beyond immediate neighbours and may involve long-range signalling or communication.
 These interactions play a crucial role in cellular processes and behaviours, such as cell migration, pattern formation, and collective cell responses.
-Cellular adhesion is one of the fundamental forms of cell-cell interactions, and its continuum modelling remains mathematically challenging \cite{buttenschon2018}.
+Cellular adhesion is one of the fundamental forms of cell-cell interactions, and its continuum modelling remains mathematically challenging \cite{buttenschon2018, Elia2024}.
 The adhesion model (\ref{CONEA}) is the first continuum model, verified experimentally in Steinberg's adhesion-driven cell-sorting experiments \cite{armstrong2006}.
 This model has been extended and applied to many areas, e.g., cell-cell and cell-extracellular matrix (ECM) adhesion in studying the invasion of cancer cells into the ECM \cite{gerisch2008, sherratt2009, painter2010, andasari2011, chaplain2011, domschke2014}.
 This type of nonlocal advection-reaction-diffusion model can capture the cell-cell interactions to account for chemotactic movements due to overcrowding or the action of the stellates’ processes on hepatocytes \cite{armstrong2006, sherratt2009, mogilner1995, green2010}.
 The coexistence of chemotaxis occurs in vivo in disease propagation, e.g., wound healing or cancer progression \cite{bromberek2002,conte2022}.
 Fibroblasts migrate efficiently along collagen or fibronectin fibers in connective tissues during wound healing \cite{provenzano2009}.
-In the case of tumor spread, cancer cells follow the aligned fibers at the tumor-stroma interface.
+Cancer cells follow the aligned fibers at the tumor-stroma interface in the case of tumour spread.
 The nonlocal model (\ref{MMSL}) for cell distributions can capture cell migration at the mesoscopic level.
+The nonlocal single equation model resulting from the full chemotaxis system is often obtained by simplifying the complex system of PDEs that explain chemotaxis, which is the movement of cells or organisms in response to chemical gradients \cite{kavallaris2007b}.
+This reduction frequently occurs in research on chemotaxis systems' pattern formation, aggregation, and blow-up processes.